We asked Andy Pratt, Professor of Cultural Economy at City University London.

 Andy Pratt is Professor of Cultural Economy, and teaches on the MA Culture, Policy and Management, at the Centre for Culture and the Creative Industries at City University, London.

-Andy will speak at Going Global, the British Council's international higher education conference, from 22 May to 24 May 2017.
+Andy spoke at Going Global, the British Council's international higher education conference, from 22 May to 24 May 2017.